What decisions can I make when I'm shopping to reduce air pollution?

 Choose low-chemical cleaning, DIY and personal care products

-Try to choose fragrance free cleaning products and avoid using too much.
-Always read product labels and follow the manufacturer’s instructions and recommended quantities for use.
+Try to choose fragrance-free cleaning products and avoid using too much.
+Always read product labels and follow the manufacturer’s recommended quantities and instructions for use.

 Instead of using aerosols, look for other options: use a roll-on deodorant rather than a spray or open the window for fresh air rather than using an air freshener.

 When you are planning to decorate your house, choose paints which have a “low VOC” label on them and if possible store them outside of the house, such as in a garage or shed.

 Diesel vans are one of the largest sources of pollution on our local streets.
 How we get our online shopping delivered to us can be a big influence on how many polluting delivery vehicles drive down our roads each day.